lxinspc/jekyll-now/_posts/2019-10-9-compArtsResearchWeek01.md

 In fact, as a slight cheat, it covers another book I considered bringing - William Latham and Stephen Todds Evolutionary Art and Computers, who I had first encoutered via his work with the Shamen.
 One that seems especially apt, as he is now at Goldsmiths.

+Mathematics, and especially pure mathematics for me opens doors, to new ways we can explore what it means to be human.
+This book started me out on this road.

+## Some Other Books

+As mentioned above, William Latham's work had a huge influence on me - and after rediscovering his work, at a show by Goldsmiths and Horniman museum last year, I tracked down his early book on his work.

+A fascinating insight into his ideas, and the tools developed and how from inceredibly simple concepts - hugly complex ideas can literally evolve, with unexpected depths.

 ## A Fish Can't Judge the Water - Comments

 The article raises a number of interesting questions, perhaps most signficantly is it's discussion of how software influences how we think (and one can't but help think that this is a cyclical relationship, how we think of course influences the software we use).